VeronicaAM/HelloWorld/README.md

 # HelloWorld
 1st repository.
 Part of tutorial

 Veronica here.
-New to programming and am scurred.
+New to programming and I'm scurred.